icon-project/documentation/references/java-sdk.md

 `SignedTransaction` object signs a transaction using the wallet.

-And the request is executed as **Synchronized** or **Asynchronized** like a querying request.
+And the request can be executed as **Synchronized** or **Asynchronized** like a query request.

-Once the request has been executed, the request can not be executed again.
+Once the request has been executed, the same request object cannot be executed again.

 ```java
 SignedTransaction signedTransaction = new SignedTransaction(transaction, wallet);